decarv/gsoc24/README.md

 For each monitored file descriptor, there is a callback defined by pgagroal and called by the event loop.

-None of the callbacks should be modified at a first glance, and the new implementation should seemlessly allow for keeping the original structure.
+None of the callbacks should be modified at a first glance, and the new implementation should seemlessly allow for keeping the original callback structure.

-Therefore, the **Phase 1** implementation depends on me knowing where libev functions are used throughout the code and replacing them with our own implementation.

-This means that implementation should be provided for libev structs and functions, such as:
+This means that implementation should be replace libev structs and functions, such as:

 ```c
 struct ev_io;